 Maintaining the City views and sight lines to landmarks, such as St Paul’s Cathedral, helps to localise the design.
 The space has a fluidity to it, and statement lighting overhead helps people to flow from desk to destination.

-We know coders and traders prefer quiet spaces to work.
+We know coders prefer quiet spaces to work.
 Therefore, the social café area is designed away from the open plan.
 The space offers opportunities to connect.
 For instance, staff can unwind on the pool table or watch sports in the lounge area after work.

 Furniture solutions within this space provide enough seating to come together to enjoy daily chef-prepared breakfasts and lunches.
-In addition, the multi-use furniture also allows staff and visiting guests to touch down and work.
+In addition, the multi-use furniture allows staff and visiting guests to touch down and work.

 The community space doubles up for events, too.
 We designed the sizeable bespoke island with direct access to a private terrace.
 The island is a focal point for hosting events, naturally drawing people to it.
 With good WiFi and a great sound system, the private terrace is an extension of the interior for special occasions.

 The office sits within the BREEAM ‘Outstanding’ building, 100 Liverpool Street.
 As a net zero carbon development, we had to ensure our supply chain met the specific guidelines for working in the building.
 Such as FORS Silver-accreditation registered vehicle deliveries.